 To hike Stairway to Heaven, you’ll need to do the Haiku Stairs hike.
 The Haiku Stairs is located at the end of Waimea Valley Road and requires a little climbing.
 If your goal is to get lost, then do not go near this place.

 To hike starts from the Rainbow Falls entrance gate of Kalawao State Park and heads towards (away from) the ocean until you come to an intersection with a large sign that says ‘Stairway to Heaven.’
 This is where the adventure begins.

 Diving into the Stairway to Heaven is an experience like no other.
 It’s a strenuous hike, but the views from the top are worth it.
 The summit of the heaven trail provides a stunning panorama of the island and the Pacific Ocean.

 See Related: Most Beautiful Beaches in the World

 Stairway to Heaven Travel Tips

 - When hiking the Haiku stairs, it is important to dress appropriately.
-Make sure to wear sturdy shoes with good traction, use google maps, hiking gear, and pants or a skirt that won’t get caught on the railing.
+Make sure to wear sturdy shoes with good traction, and use google maps, hiking gear, pants, or a skirt that won’t get caught on the railing.
 Wear sunscreen and a hat, and bring water and snacks.